Skip to content

 • 77.3% felt that any changes to the teaching on their course were well communicated

 *Comparisons are based on published theme-level data from the National Student Survey 2025.
-Only specialist music providers with at least 10 respondents and a 50% response rate were included in ranking calculations.
+Only larger specialist music providers with at least 10 respondents and a 50% response rate were included in ranking calculations.
 Rankings reflect the relative position of dBs Institute (DBS Music Holdings Limited) among this group.
 All data used complies with NSS publication guidance.

 Want to study at a top-performing specialist music education provider?
 See what spaces are available for September 2025 through Clearing on our website.